CODE-at-TACC/summer-2015/parallel/greengraph500/01-greengraph500.md

 2. Over the next six days, work up to the toy class which consists of 67,108,864 vertices taking up over 17 GB RAM across all 32 Raspberry Pis.

+# Overall Results

+We were able to run all 32 pis together at a scale of 26 for a final score of 35.8254 GTEPS (Giga - Traversed Edges Per Second)!
+Power was measured for a 16 minute interval taking instaneous measurements every 2 minutes.
+The router, switch and raspberry pis averaged in 147.18 +/- 0.60 watts during the measurement period.
+The final Green Graph 500 score was 243.42 MTEPS/Watt.
+Unofficially, this is good enough for second place in the "Small Data" category!

 # MPI Thought Experiments While You Wait

 You all will be broken into teams of 8.
 Your job is to come up with solutions to the following two thought experiments.
 These represent some important and fundamental concepts in distributed parallel computing which are leveraged heavily in MPI libraries.